Key message: It is not enough to just name the steps of the problem-solving process, each step must be explained and understood.

 2. To stop the climate change without changing the lifestyle would cost a huge amount of money but not enough countries are able or agree to invest this amount of money.

-After understanding the situation, the obstacles and the goal I think of several solutions to overcome the obstacles and to achieve the goal.
-I list all conceivable strategies (a strategie is a long-term plan):
+After understanding the situation, the obstacles and the goal it is necessary to think about possible solutions how to overcome the obstacles and to achieve the goal.
+Here is a list of possible strategies (a strategie is a long-term plan):

 *) "Use economic power" means buying green products and services and investing in "green" business.

 Everyone must decide for himself which of these alternative strategies is effective and is in line with his values.
+Probably only a combination of different strategies will lead to solving the problem of climate change.
 Maybe you are creative and can find further strategies.